 - Closing Cost Credit.
 Closing on a house can be very expensive, leaving homebuyers with nothing left over after they’ve become homeowners.
 Additional expenses that generally come after buying a new home include new furniture as well as restoration and renovation costs.
 The mere thought of these extra obligations being on the horizon can keep potential buyers from entering the market.

 As a seller, offering credits to cover closing costs may seem like you’re footing the bill for the fees that the buyer is supposed to cover.
 But what you’re really doing is giving them the chance to buy your home in the first place.
 This incentive becomes a game-changer, especially if your house needs some repairs and upgrades to make it desirable.
 Your potential buyer will need some breathing room to bring your house up to standard.
 You can help them achieve this by offering closing cost credit.
+Of course, you can always get cash for your San Diego house if you choose to sell it.

 - Home Warranty.
 When selling a home, you’ll notice how tough the market can be.
 Many homebuyers also seem to expect more for their money.
 But one way to appeal to your client is to offer a home warranty.
 A home warranty will cover repair costs for major home systems and appliances for a set amount of time after the home purchase.
 Many people who intend to buy an older home will choose to get a warranty, if you haven’t already offered.
 So, this incentive can be a great sales feature.
 Just ensure that you research the provider and what their home warranty covers before signing the contract.